a-gradina/stock_cli/README.md

 # Usage
 As mentioned earlier, there's two ways to save data.
 Either to your local postgres database or a text file (`config/stocks.txt`).

-Run `cargo init` and follow the instructions.
+Run `cargo run init` and follow the instructions.

 If you chose `file` during `init`, `stocks.txt` is created in `config`.
 If you chose `database`, `database.yml` is created in `config`.